M-Marco-M/pkmnFightGame/README.md

 ## What is it?

 This game is a personal challenge to realize a web-app application from the database to the front-end view, so it's for study purpose.
+The final goal is to make a replica of pokemon-games fight section.

 ## Which tecnology are used?